Linuxfabrik/monitoring-plugins/dmesg/README.md

 # States and Perfdata

-Returns CRIT if any of (filtered) emerg, alert, crit and err messages in dmesg are found.
+* CRIT if any of (filtered) emerg, alert, crit and err messages in dmesg are found.

 There is no perfdata.